MacTakeAwayData Rank – 9 stars out of 10

 And your Samsung T5 software will need your Mac to be running Mac OS X 10.9 (Mavericks) or higher.

-To use this feature you’ll need to install the T5 software on your Mac.
+TTo use the AES 256 bit encryption feature you’ll need to install the T5 software on your Mac.

 It’s worth understanding how the Samsung T5 encryption works.

 The encryption software puts code on your Mac.
-That code needs to be there before you can access your encrypted Samsung T5 external SSD drive.
+That code needs to be there before you can access your encrypted Samsung T5 external solid state drive.

 And you’ll need the software loaded on any Mac you want to attach your T5 to.